 Where can you buy the Persian carpet?

+The second alternative is to buy Persian carpets when you travel to Iran.
 In big cities like Tehran, Isfahan, and Tabriz you can find a section of their great bazaar allocated to the Persian carpet.
 The carpet section of bazaars in Iran fascinates you with a variety of patterns and colors of the Persian carpet.

 In these places, you can find different kinds of carpets with different types and prices.
 However, watch tourist traps as well!
 A local or someone who knows about Persian carpet may be a great help.
 Be confident while visiting carpet shops and remember knowledge is power!
 Do not forget bargaining since there is no determined price for this precious Persian souvenir!

-Interesting facts about Persian carpet
+Interesting facts about Persian rug

 The Persian carpet is one of the oldest handicrafts in the world.
 Pazyryk carpet, found in Siberia in 1948, dated back to 5th BCE and was woven in Persia during Achaemenid Empire.